Notice to NARA Researchers and FOIA Requesters

 The Research Room is open from 8:30 am to 4:30 pm, Monday through Friday (except federal holidays).
 The Audiovisual Research Room is open from 8:30 am to 4:30 pm, Wednesday through Friday.
-To learn more and schedule an appointment, contact us:
+To schedule an appointment, contact us:

 Audiovisual research (by appointment only): JFK.AVArchives@nara.gov